Frequently Asked Questions (FAQ's)

 My daughter gets mesmerized looking at her video image on the screen while using Camera Mouse.
 Is there some way I can hide the video image and still have the program track her head movements to control the mouse pointer?

 Yes.
 You can minimize the Camera Mouse program by clicking on the standard minimize button in the top right corner of the window.
 Camera Mouse will continue to function while the program is minimized.
-You can switch control between the Camera Mouse and the mouse in the same way, for example by pressing the Scroll Lock key or Ctrl key or moving the mouse.
+You can switch control between the Camera Mouse and the mouse in the same way, for example by pressing the Ctrl key or F9 key or by moving the mouse.

-Will Camera Mouse work on a two screen system?
+Will Camera Mouse work on a multiple screen system?

 Yes.
 This will allow you to monitor the video tracking in one screen while the child sees and runs the full application program in the other screen.
-But currently there is no provision in Camera Mouse to treat the two screens as one large screen.
+There is a setting in the Misc. tab to treat the multiple screens as one large screen.

 The head is too small in the image.
 Is there anything I can do?